-If all goes well, your home educated child will start reading, by some method or another, by the time he’s about eight or nine at the latest.
+Your home educated child will start reading, by some method or another, by the time he’s about eight or nine.
 Right?

 Here’s where doubt about home education, or comparison with other children can be quite a threat.
-If your child is approaching the teenage years and hasn’t yet started reading, you might feel that you’ve let him down.
+If your child is approaching the teenage years and hasn’t started reading, you might feel that you have let him down.
 It would be a good idea to discuss with him the advantages of being able to read, without any pressure.
-Perhaps he worries that you might stop reading to him, or maybe he feels that he must be stupid if he can’t read.
-Or he might be too busy learning and doing other things.
+Perhaps he worries that you might stop reading to him.
+Maybe he feels that he must be stupid if he can’t read.
+Or he might simply be too busy learning and doing other things.

 Whatever the reason, reading is an important skill in the 21st century.
 Most children understand that, and should be able to discuss what kind of books he would like to read, what worries he might have.
 An advantage of working with an older child is that his logical abilities will be better developed than those of a younger child, so the idea of putting phonics together should come easily.
 You may find that he has already grasped many of the principles without realising.